 Is the 1% rule even feasible these days?

 Surprisingly, yes.
-In the most affordable areas of the country, you can still find property that fits the bill, especially if you're willing to purchase duplexes and triplexes.
-Another option is to shift your attention to commercial property, where the leases are often signed for longer periods of time, with yearly lease increases.
+In the most affordable areas of the country, you can still find a property that fits the bill, especially if you're willing to purchase duplexes and triplexes.
+Another option is to shift your attention to commercial property, where the leases are often signed for longer periods, with yearly lease increases.
 The risks of commercial property are different than those of residential property, but the cumulative rents can be higher and there are more ways of structuring deals with corporate partners than with individuals.